-5.8.6 Speed of implementation
+5.6.6 Speed of implementation

-Time matters when it comes to climate change mitigation, therefore the score for speed of implementation is directly proportional to the date that Projects are expected to be fully commissioned and operational - to be eligible, this must be by31 December 2027.
+Time matters when it comes to climate change mitigation, therefore the score for speed of implementation is directly proportional to the date that Projects are expected to be fully commissioned and operational - to be eligible, this must be by 31 December 2025.
 The earlier the Project is implemented, the higher the score.
+Note: The period from 1st of January 2023 to 31st of December 2025 is made of 1095 days, over which the 10 points are proportionally distributed.
+This makes approximately 0.274 points per month.

-5.9 You may be asked for further information
+5.7 You may be asked for further information

-In addition to the above, EECA may, at its discretion, request further information from an Applicant to complete due diligence in relation to any Proposal.
+In addition to the above, EECA (most likely the TAG or the Assessment Panel) may, at its discretion, request further information from an Applicant to complete due diligence in relation to any Proposal.
 This may include some, or all, of the following:

 - 1. Reference-check the Applicant organisation(s) and named personnel. - 2.
-Ask the Applicant to clarify aspects of the Proposal. - 3.
-Ask the Applicant to provide supporting evidence to back up statements made in their response to the various questions on the RFP Response Form. - 4.
-Ask the Applicant to confirm delivery timelines and co-funding commitments. - 5.
-Request an interview with the Applicant or a site visit. - 6.
-Conduct internal and/or external due diligence checks further to that performed by the TAG.
+Request clarification of aspects of the Proposal. - 3.
+Ask Applicants to provide supporting evidence to back up statements made in their response to the various questions on the RFP Response Form. - 4.
+Ask Applicants to confirm delivery timelines and co-funding commitments. - 5.
+Request an interview with an Applicant or a site visit. - 6.
+Conduct internal and/or external due diligence checks further to that performed by the TAG. - 7.
+Responses to EECA requests for the above information should be provided in the time specified and will be considered in the assessment process.